Crypto Adoption Around the World: Nicaragua

 • Nicaragua has not officially legalized cryptocurrencies, but their use is not illegal either.

-• Cryptocurrency adoption in Nicaragua is still in the early stages, with only about 3 out of every 100 people using crypto.
+• Cryptocurrency adoption in Nicaragua is still in the early stages, with about 5 out of every 100 people using crypto.

-• The average Nicaraguan crypto user spends about $7.90 on crypto activities, suggesting most are still just testing the waters.
+• The average Nicaraguan crypto user generates about $11.1 in revenue in 2025, suggesting most are still just testing the waters.

 • Nicaragua's government is taking a cautious, middle-ground approach to crypto regulation, aiming to protect people from risks.